 Step 1 – Party Info

-At the top of the contract, write the date in which the document is being completed (day –> month –> year).
-Then, write the full legal names of the person(s) or business(es).
+At the top of the contract, enter the date on which the document is being completed (day, month, and year).
+Next, write the full legal names of the person(s) or business(es).
 If a unilateral form, “1st Party” should be the one sharing the knowledge.
 If mutual, it can be either party.

 Step 2 – Agreement Type

 Check one of the two (2) options provided.
-“Unilateral” should be checked if only one party will be listening to the secretive information, and one party providing it.
+“Unilateral” should be checked if only one party will be gaining knowledge of the confidential information, and one party sharing it.
 Otherwise, “Mutual” should be selected.

 Step 3 – Party Relationship

-Here the parties can list their relationship to one another.
-For example, if the “1st Party” is the employer of the “2nd Party”, the first field will contain the word “employer” and the second field would say “employee”.
+Here the parties can list their relationship with one another.
+For example, if the “1st Party” is the employer of the “2nd Party,” the first field will contain the word “employer” and the second field would say “employee.”

 Step 4 – Obligation to Return Info

-If at any time or for any reason, the disclosing party (or both parties, if applicable) wish to have the other party return said shared materials, the other party is required to comply.
+If at any time or for any reason the disclosing party (or both parties, if applicable) wishes to have the other party return said shared materials, the other party is required to comply.
 Write the number (#) of days either party has to fully comply with said request.

 Step 5 – Governing Law (State)

 Each state has its own statutes pertaining to trade secrets.
-Write the name of the state in which information will be shared.
+Enter the name of the state in which information will be shared.

 Step 6 – Signatures

 At a minimum, the 1st and 2nd parties need to sign the NDA.
-However, they can utilize witnesses and/or notarization to prove both parties willingly signed the form (and knew what they were signing).
+However, they can utilize witnesses and/or a notary public to prove both parties willingly signed the form (and understood what they were signing).
 If witnesses are used, they should be unrelated to both parties.

 Step 7 – Notarization

-The last page is reserved for the Notary Public, if utilized.
-Notarization can be done online (see our homepage and click “Notarize”) or in-person.
-Keep the page attached to the document even if it is not used, as the markings at the bottom of the document state there are four (4) pages total, and a missing page can cause the court system to deny the validity of the contract.
+The last page is reserved for the Notary Public (if applicable).
+Notarization can be done online (through eSign) or in-person (visit a financial institution, law firm, library, etc.).
+Keep the certificate of acknowledgment page attached to the document even if it is not used, as the markings at the bottom of the document state there are four (4) pages total, and a missing page can cause the court system to question the validity of the contract.